 The Photographer's Workflow is my workflow.
 It's the system I use every day to manage my digital photographs and I've shared the structure, principles, presets and the best of the knowledge that I have acquired over ten years as a professional photographer.
 The contents of this eBook will give you a comprehensive guide, with lots of tips and realistic advice, from which you can build a process which suits you.
 It will reduce the amount of time you have to spend managing your digital photos, leaving you with more time to do what's really important - taking photos.

-Feedback on The Photographer's Workflow
+Feedback on the Photographer's Workflow and Photographer's Post-Production

 - Robert Dingwall